9 The Strand Penshurst

 Newborn circumcision is usually performed one to two months after birth.

-For newborn circumcision the penis and surrounding area are cleansed, an anesthetic will be injected into the base of the penis or applied to the penis as a cream.
+For newborn circumcision the penis and surrounding area are cleansed, an anaesthetic will be injected into the base of the penis or applied to the penis as a cream.
 A special plastic ring and a string will be attached to the penis and the foreskin will fall off naturally.
 Afterwards, the penis will be covered with an ointment, and wrapped loosely with gauze.
 The procedure generally takes about 20 minutes.

 Circumcision technique varies for older boys and adults.
 The procedure may need additional steps, such as excision of the foreskin and suturing.